-The following table sets forth certain information relating to the beneficial ownership of our common stock as of December 31, 2015, by:
+The following table sets forth certain information relating to the beneficial ownership of our common stock as of March 31, 2016, by:

-- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our outstanding shares of common stock; - each of our directors: - each of our named executive officers; and - all of our directors and executive officers as a group.
+- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our outstanding shares of common stock; - each of our directors; - each of our named executive officers; and - all of our directors and executive officers as a group.

-The percentage of shares beneficially owned before the offering shown in the table is based upon 48,873,890 shares of common stock outstanding, which includes 48,572,738 shares of common stock outstanding as of December 31, 2015 and 301,152 shares of common stock issued in January 2016.
-This table does not give effect to the conversion of all outstanding shares of Series A redeemable preferred stock (with an aggregate liquidation preference of \$11,819,000 and a conversion price equal to the initial public offering price) into shares of common stock immediately prior to the closing of this offering (assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus), nor any shares that may be acquired pursuant to the directed share program.
-The information relating to the number and percentage of shares beneficially owned after the offering assumes the sale by shares of common stock in this offering.
+The percentage of shares beneficially owned before the offering shown in the table is based upon 15,151,193 shares of common stock outstanding, which includes (i) 14,079,007 shares of common stock outstanding as of December 31, 2015, which includes redeemable common stock, (ii) 87,287 shares of common stock issued in January 2016, and (iii) gives effect to the conversion of all outstanding shares of Series A redeemable preferred stock (with an aggregate liquidation preference of \$11,819,000 and a conversion price equal to the initial public offering price) into 984,899 shares of common stock immediately prior to the closing of this offering (assuming an initial public offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus).
+The table does not give effect to any shares that may be acquired pursuant to the directed share program.
+The information relating to the number and percentage of shares beneficially owned after the offering assumes the sale by us of 5,000,000 shares of common stock in this offering.
 The percentage ownership information assumes no exercise of the underwriters' over-allotment option to purchase additional shares.

 Beneficial ownership is determined in accordance with the rules of the SEC and generally includes any shares over which a person exercises sole or shared voting or investment power.
-Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown beneficially owned by them. subject to applicable community property laws.
-Shares of common stock issuable upon vesting of outstanding equity awards that are exercisable or subject to vesting within 60 days after December 31, 2015 are deemed beneficially owned and such shares are used in computing the percentage ownership of the person holding the awards, but are not deemed outstanding for the purpose of computing the percentage ownership of any other person.
-The information contained in the following table is not necessarily indicative of beneficial ownership for any other purpose, and the inclusion of any shares in the table does not constitute an admission of beneficial ownership of those shares.
+Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown beneficially owned by them, subject to applicable community property laws.
+Shares of common stock issuable upon vesting of outstanding equity awards that are exercisable or subject to vesting within 60 days after March 31, 2016 are deemed beneficially owned and such shares are used in computing the percentage ownership of the person holding the awards, but are not deemed outstanding for the purpose of computing the percentage ownership of any other purpose, and the inclusion of any shares in the table does not constitute an admission of beneficial ownership of those shares.